Abalone Shell

 Hallmark

-Impressions in the metal of jewelry to indicate their origin, purity, genuineness or designer.
+Hallmarks are impressions in the jewelry metal to indicate their origin, purity, genuineness or designer.

 Halo

-Diamonds or gemstones that encompass a center stone and/or side stones.
+A halo refers to diamonds or gemstones encompassing a center stone and/or side stone.

 Hardness

-The ability for a gemstone to resist scratching.
-Measured by the Mohs Hardness Scale, 1 being the softest of stones and 10 being the hardest.
+Hardness is the ability of a gemstone to resist scratching.
+Hardness is most commonly measured by Mohs Hardness Scale, with 1 being the softest of stones and 10 being the hardest.

 Head

-The part of a ring that holds the diamond.
-Consists of some type of prong, a base and a peg attached to the shank.
+The head is the part of a ring that holds the diamond.
+It consists of a prong, a base and a peg attached to the shank.

 Heat Treatment

-A gemstone treatment where heat is applied to enhance color and/or clarity.
+Heat treatment is a gemstone treatment that is applied to enhance color and/or clarity.

 Hematite

-A mineral form of iron oxide that looks like black polished metal.
-Seen used most commonly in jewelry as a bead, hematite has rating of 5.5 – 6.5 on Mohs Hardness Scale.
+Hematite is a mineral form of iron oxide that looks like black polished metal.
+Used most commonly in jewelry as a bead, hematite has a hardness rating of 5.5 – 6.5 on Mohs Hardness Scale.

 I